joseriosneto/qupzilla-vimplugin/README.md

 # Vim Plugin for QupZilla
 How awesome is [Vimium](https://github.com/philc/vimium)?
 This plugin try to port its functionalities to [QupZilla](https://github.com/QupZilla/qupzilla).
-Have in mind the project is still on its early stages.

 # Compiling